Derek Carr Player Prop Bets for NFL Week 14 | Las Vegas vs. Kansas City 12/12/2021

 Recent Performances

-- Carr tacked on two carries for 24 yards, averaging 12 yards per carry in the running game.
+- He added two carries for 24 yards, averaging 12 yards per carry.

-- Carr has thrown for 837 yards (279.0 ypg) to lead Las Vegas, completing 68.3% of his passes and recording two touchdown passes and one interception over his last three appearances.
+- Carr has thrown for 837 passing yards over his last three games (279.0 per game) and has a 68.3% completion percentage (71-of-104), throwing two touchdown passes with one interception.

 Carr's Las Vegas Teammates